juggieray/juggieray/README.md

 ## 📫 Let's Connect

+Before reading, feel free to reach out to me whenever!
 I'm always open to connecting with like-minded individuals and exploring new opportunities.
-Feel free to reach out!

 - **Email:** `heereyjuggieray@gmail.com`
 - **LinkedIn:** `[linkedin.com/in/juggierayheerey](https://www.linkedin.com/in/juggierayheerey/)`
 - **Portfolio:** `juggieray.github.io`
 - **Location:** San Francisco Bay Area

+## 🚀 About Me

+Hello again!
 I'm a fourth-year student at San José State University, majoring in **Engineering Technology - Computer Network Systems Management** with a minor in **Business Administration and Math**.
 My academic journey and hands-on experience have fueled my passion for **Machine Learning, Information Technology, Network Design, Computer Architecture,** and **Environmental Sustainability**.

-## 🚀 About Me

 With a strong foundation in both network and software disciplines, I’m always exploring ways to leverage my skills to create a positive impact.
 Whether it’s through designing robust networks, crafting efficient software, or integrating cutting-edge technologies, my goal is to contribute meaningfully to the world around me.